Caribou Biosciences, Inc. (CRB - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Caribou Biosciences, Inc. (CRBU, Financial) Made False and Misleading Statements in Connection with its IPO Regarding the Viability of its Drug Candidate
+What is this Case About: Caribou Biosciences, Inc. (CRBU) Made False and Misleading Statements in Connection with its IPO Regarding the Viability of its Drug Candidate

 According to the complaint, the registration statement filed in connection with the IPO was materially false and misleading because it failed to disclose that CB-010’s treatment effect was not as durable as defendants had led investors to believe, and accordingly, CB-010’s clinical and commercial prospects were overstated.